corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/database-connection.md

 section_menu: corda5
 ---

-Database connection details must be handled differently than the standard dynamic configuration process.
-This is necessary not only because they are sensitive but also to maintain operation separation between the different types of workers.
+Database connection details must be configured differently than the standard dynamic configuration process.
+This is necessary not only because the details are sensitive but also to maintain operation separation between the different types of workers.
 For example, the flow worker process should not have access to the database connection details.

-There are two levels of connection details:
+This section describes how the connection details of the following are mantained:
 * [Configuration Database]({{< relref "#configuration-database" >}})
 * [All Other Databases]({{< relref "#all-other-databases" >}})